-Component / Sub- component Indicator(s) Data Collection and Field Work Qualitative Evaluation of 'Alternative Methods' Prediction of Potential Effects for the Preferred 'Alternative Method' Data Sources Atmosphere Air quality and GHG Expected maximum landfill expansion concentrations of air quality indicator compounds (selected regulated air contaminants to represent this type of project) at the property boundary.
+Component / Sub- component Indicator(s) Data Collection and Field Work Qualitative Evaluation of 'Alternative Methods' Prediction of Potential Effects for the Preferred 'Alternative Method' Data Sources Atmosphere Air quality and GHG Expected concentrations of air quality indicator compounds (selected regulated air contaminants to represent this type of project) at the property boundary.
 Expected GHG emissions.
-Compile and interpret existing air quality monitoring data and meteorological data from identified data sources.
-Review aerial photographic mapping and zoning maps. concentrations from emission sources based estimates based on published emission factors and available literature.
+Compile and interpret existing Environment and Climate Change Canada or MECP's air quality monitoring data and meteorological data.
+Review available air quality data from the LEW current landfill (if available) and at Ontario locations outside of the LEWF in a similar setting with a landfill.
+Review aerial photographic mapping and zoning maps.
+Identify the differences in potential air concentrations from emission sources based on their distance and direction to nearest receptors, the property boundary, and site characteristics such as height of the landfill that will influence dispersion.
+Identify difference in the alternatives that will impact GHG such as the loss of forested areas.
+Rank each alternative based on the differences.
+Describe advantages and disadvantages of the 'Alternative Methods'.
+Select air indicator compounds (including dust) appropriate for the landfill expansion.
+Complete air and emission estimates based on published emission factors and available literature.
 Execute an air quality dispersion model for the currently approved landfill and for an expanded landfill.
-Predict air quality effects for offsite receptors based on an ■ Applicable provincial regulations, standards and guidelines.
+Predict air quality effects for off-site receptors based on an expanded landfill operations scenario and compare them to applicable criteria.
+Calculate GHG emissions based on the expanded landfill.
+If required, identify mitigation or best management practices.
+Develop monitoring, trigger and contingency plans, if relevant.
+Environment Canada or MECP's regional air quality data, hourly meteorological data and climate normals.
+Published emission factors.
+Preferred 'Alternative Method' description.
+Existing site-specific studies (if available).
+Applicable provincial regulations, standards and guidelines.

-Component / Sub- component Indicator(s) Data Collection and Field Work Qualitative Evaluation of 'Alternative Methods' Prediction of Potential Effects for the Preferred 'Alternative Method' Data Sources Noise Noise Levels at off-site Points of Reception (PORs), or vacant lots that accommodate the construction of PORs. (if available). ■ Undertake field vicinity of the landfill.
-Identify potential differences in expected noise levels off-site based on the distance and potential line-of-site Existing site-specific noise studies or baseline studies (if available/required).
+Component / Sub- component Indicator(s) Data Collection and Field Work Qualitative Evaluation of 'Alternative Methods' Prediction of Potential Effects for the Preferred 'Alternative Method' Data Sources Noise Noise Levels at off-site Points of Reception (PORs), or vacant lots that accommodate the construction of PORs. studies (if available).
+Identify existing and vacant lot PORs in the vicinity of the landfill.
+Identify potential differences in expected noise levels off-site based on the distance and potential line-of-site exposure of the PORs to the landfilling equipment/activities.
+Review the direct interaction of the proposed alternative method footprints and existing/potential PORs.
+Rank each 'Alternative Method' based on the differences.
+Describe advantages and disadvantages of the 'Alternative Methods'.
+Nosie emission estimates based on available project-specific information, manufacturer's noise data, and consultant's database of similar noise sources.
+Establish applicable noise limits in accordance with accepted MECP practices.
+Develop a project/site-specific three-dimensional noise prediction model.
+Using the site-specific noise model described above, model the predictable noise levels from the preferred landfill expansion at identified off-site PORs (existing or potential), and compare them to MECP noise guidelines.
+If required, identify mitigation that can be implemented into the design.
+Develop monitoring, trigger and contingency plans, if relevant. studies or baseline studies (if available/required).
 Manufacturer's noise data.
 Consultant's database of similar noise studies.
+Ministry of Transportation Ontario (MTO) traffic count data or newer data collected as part of this EA.
 Applicable provincial guidelines.